-This session is intended for people who are interested in using RoB 2 to assess risk of bias in their review.
+This session was intended for people who are interested in using RoB 2 to assess risk of bias in their review.
 In addition to review author teams, CRG editors can learn about the risk of bias in measurement of the outcome so that they are able to assist authors with any queries they may have and also ensure information included in the review for this domain are relevant.

 Asbjørn Hrobjartsson is Professor of evidence based medicine and clinical research methodology in the University of Southern Denmark’s Department of Clinical Research and Head of research of Centre for Evidence-based Medicine Odence (CEBMO) at Odense University Hospital.
 He is co-convenor of the Cochrane Bias Methods Group, member of the Cochrane Scientific Committee and a former interim senior editor of the Cochrane Library.
 His research interests involves theoretical and empirical issues related to bias in clinical trials and systematic reviews, blinding, placebo, and conflicts of interests, as well as reporting guidelines and tools to address risk of bias.